mixpanel/docs/pages/docs/features/sessions.md

 ![image](https://github.com/mixpanel/docs/assets/2077899/ee999c27-c70f-438e-a95d-6ea4925b8474)

-When you select sessions in Insights, you will be viewing total sessions counts, rather than uniques or totals.
+When you select sessions in Insights, you will be viewing total session counts, rather than uniques or totals.

-The event properties "Session Duration (Seconds)", "Session Event Count", "Session End Event Name", and "Session Start Event Name" can be used to breakdown or filter these results.
+The event properties "Session Duration (Seconds)", "Session Event Count", "Session End Event Name", and "Session Start Event Name" can be used to break down or filter these results.

 #### Aggregation by Sessions

 In Insights, you can also count the number of sessions that contained a particular event.
-Select the **Total** drop down beside an event in your Insights query to select **Sessions**.
+Select the **Total** drop-down beside an event in your Insights query to select **Sessions**.

 ![image](https://github.com/mixpanel/docs/assets/2077899/350c4606-4366-40af-a050-21cbe01bf543)

-For example, select an event which determines success for your company, such as "Product Purchase".
+For example, select an event that determines success for your company, such as "Product Purchase".
 Using this aggregation you can track how many sessions contained a purchase.

 ## FAQ